namanhd/hailstone/README.md

 ```haskell
 type Signal = Reader (TimeVal, TimeVal, CurrChan)
 ```
 and we get the niceties of the reader monad for free.
+(This simple, stateless, time-dependent-only formulation doesn't support truly correct and robust oscillators---see [stateful signals](#stateful-signals) for more on this, a solution for which I have yet to fully work out.)

 This means defining signal functions looks like this (where `getTime :: Signal TimeVal` is a monadic action that extracts the current time from the